fel-hita/Unblock-Me-Solver/readme.txt

-Unblock-me solving algorithm using C++ and SDL library.
+Unblock-me solving algorithm using C,C++ and SDL library.

 Algorithm approach :
 The solver uses both BFS and DFS algorithms to solve the given initial board states.